Izu Peninsula・Hakone – Luxury Onsen Ryokan Guide

 Q3.
 Why are luxury ryokans expensive?

-Rates include room size, private open-air baths, views, and full-course dinner + breakfast.
+Rates reflect spacious rooms, private open-air baths, premium views, and full-course dinner and breakfast.
+High-end ryokans emphasize privacy, service precision, and seasonal cuisine.

 Q4.
 Anything to know before staying?